Mendoza, Argentina

 People living in Mendoza were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Mendoza, it is important to pack clothing suitable for the climate.
 Mendoza has a semi-arid climate, so lightweight clothing made of natural fibers is recommended.
 It is also important to bring a good pair of sunglasses and a hat to protect from the strong sun.
 Additionally, it is a good idea to bring a few warm layers for the cooler evenings.
 It is also important to bring any necessary medications, as well as any important documents.
-Finally, it is a good idea to bring a few items from home to make the transition easier," explained one expat living in Mendoza, Argentina.
+Finally, it is a good idea to bring a few items from home to make the transition easier," said one expat in Mendoza.

 Where should I setup a bank account in Mendoza?